HStewartGitHome/VSBootstrapImporter/BootstrapImporter.md

 A screenshot of a cell phone Description automatically generated

+A screenshot of a cell phone Description automatically generated

 If you pick a non-bootstrap project such as download html–or html from another project, the extension will be prompted with the following screen and extension will attempt to add the specific information.
 But a lot of sites have embedded scripts in body and those scripts are not allowed on Blazor/razor page.

 ![A screenshot of a cell phone Description automatically generated](media/a1d14855c3888e2317c114ff86776e61.jpg)

+A screenshot of a cell phone Description automatically generated

 *Preview*
 ---------